lusky3/Key-Manager-Plus/README.md

 ## Install Notes
 The application runs on port 6565.

-After buidling the image, access the web interface via https://<your IP / hostname>:6565
+After building the image, access the web interface via https://<your IP / hostname>:6565

 The default login is admin/admin.